A NEW VISION FOR SOUTHBANK

 TECHNOLOGY AND TRADITION

-The occupation of the Old Police Stables will continue the tradition of artists appropriating buildings to use and cater to the 20% student growth from 2010-2020 at the school.
+The occupation of The Stables will continue the tradition of artists appropriating buildings to use and cater to the 20% student growth from 2010-2020 at the school.

-Early works on the refurbishment of the Old Police Stables will begin June 2016 with construction concluding in April 2017, providing new art studios, exhibition spaces and office accommodation for the School of Art and a flexible performance area for general use.
+Early works on the refurbishment of The Stables will begin June 2016 with construction concluding in April 2017, providing new art studios, exhibition spaces and office accommodation for the School of Art and a flexible performance area for general use.

 SYNERGY AND INNOVATION